hage91/emsphs/_posts/2023-09-01-helloworld.md

 ---
-title: "01st Sep 23 - Topical Activity Group started"
+title: "Topical Activity Group started"
 layout: single
 ---
+We are happy to announce that the Topical activity group started on 01st Sep 23.

 What this Activity Group is about...